creatrixity/kay-portfolio/content/posts/pt-1-build-a-css-in-js-react-app-with-styled-components-and-priceline-design-system.md

 const liners = [
   {
     id: 1,
-    author: "Immortal Technique",
+    author: 'Immortal Technique',
-    government_name: "Felipe Andres Coronel",
+    government_name: 'Felipe Andres Coronel',
-    body:
-      "The purpose of life is a life with a purpose.
-Rather die for what I believe in than live a life that is worthless.",
+    body: 'The purpose of life is a life with a purpose.
+Rather die for what I believe in than live a life that is worthless.',
-    photo: "immortal-technique.jpg",
+    photo: 'immortal-technique.jpg',
   },
   {
     id: 2,
-    author: "Eminem",
+    author: 'Eminem',
-    government_name: "Marshall Mathers",
+    government_name: 'Marshall Mathers',
     body: "I don't rap for dead presidents.
 I'd rather see the president dead.",
-    photo: "eminem.jpg",
+    photo: 'eminem.jpg',
   },
   {
     id: 3,
-    author: "Andre 3000",
+    author: 'Andre 3000',
-    body:
-      "Hell just fell, 3000 more degrees, cooler, but y'all can't measure my worth; and before you do, you'll need a ruler made by all the Greek gods.",
+    body: "Hell just fell, 3000 more degrees, cooler, but y'all can't measure my worth; and before you do, you'll need a ruler made by all the Greek gods.",
-    photo: "andre-3k.jpg",
+    photo: 'andre-3k.jpg',
   },
-]
+];
 ```

 We'll create a `Circle` micro-component to serve as a placeholder for images we'll load in the future.
 This circle will extend the Box base (from styled system) and add some niceties like border radius.